mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 MacOS Apple (M)   | 3.10, 3.11, 3.12, 3.13
 Windows x86       | 3.10, 3.11, 3.12

-Opteryx is primarily developed on workstations running Python 3.11 (Debian x86, Raspian, and MacOS M2) and is known to be deployed in production environments running Python 3.11 on Debian.
+Opteryx is primarily developed on workstations running Python 3.11 (Debian x86, Raspian, and MacOS M2) and is known to be deployed in production environments running Python 3.11 on Debian (64bit x86).

 ### Jupyter Notebooks